 The Law Enforcement/First Responder Diversion and Referral Mentoring Initiative provides communities interested in starting diversion and/or referral programs the opportunity to learn from established or innovative programs that have shown success in meeting the treatment needs of individuals with a substance use disorder, and in some cases may have experienced an overdose.
-Seven programs were selected to serve as mentors for communities interested in starting programs or for established programs interested in learning innovative practices to enhance their existing initiatives.
+Eight programs were selected to serve as mentors for communities interested in starting programs or for established programs interested in learning innovative practices to enhance their existing initiatives.
 The mentor programs selected by BJA represent a variety of diversion and referral pathways, operate in distinctly different manners, and are located in diverse settings throughout the nation.

 BJA anticipates that each mentor site will host approximately five mentee sites per year and also provide virtual consultation.
 During site visits, mentors will provide opportunities for observation and peer-to-peer exchanges, including opportunities to observe the law enforcement/first responder diversion or referral program in action and allowing mentee sites to engage with program personnel.

 The scope of this effort is limited to programs that have been created to serve individuals with opioid use disorder and other substance use disorders (not including marijuana) that have substantial law enforcement, fire services, or EMS engagement.
 Diversion or referral programs operated by prosecutors or the courts are not within the scope of this effort.
 Likewise, programs with a primary focus on addressing homelessness, untreated mental health disorders, and/or public nuisance offenses are not within the scope of this effort.